Azure/aaz-dev-tools/docs/pages/usage/workspace_editor.md

 >
 > The subcommands generation relies on **Generic(Get&Put)** update.
 So please make sure the __update__ command of the resource is Generic(Get&Put) update.

-When the argument used of subcommands generation is `array` type, the subcommand will has `--xxxxx-index` argument to index the element of array.
+When the argument used of subcommands generation is `array` type, the subcommand will have `--xxxxx-index` argument to index the element of array.
 Sometimes, the element can be identified by its specific property such as `name`.
 So you can state [x-ms-identifiers](https://github.com/Azure/autorest/blob/main/docs/extensions/readme.md#x-ms-identifiers) in swagger, and we will replace the index argument by that.